 You Have Two Years to File a Truck Accident Lawsuit in Ohio

 Claims are different from lawsuits.
-Claims are filed with insurance companies.
-Lawsuits are filed in court.
-Ohio Revised Code § 2305.10 states that you generally have two years from the date of your truck accident to file your lawsuit in civil court.
+Claims are filed with insurance companies, while lawsuits are brought before the courts.
+Ohio Revised Code § 2305.10 states that you generally have two years from the date of your truck accident to file your claim in civil court.

 In some cases, you might have more time to take action.
 This could be the case if: